 Often an icon is the first thing people will see when they are searching the app store for a new app to download.
 If you didn’t make your icon something unique or eye catching it may be why your app is being passed over and the user to download your competitor’s app.
 You can go to 99Designs.com to get many possibilities for your new app icon designs and you can pick the one you like the best.

 Have a function where your users can help you get the word out for the app.
 Put images somewhere in your app to share on Facebook and Twitter and other social networks.
-Think about ways you can incentive you users shares.
-If you have a game type app, limit the users per day and offer to get them more users for free if they share the app on the social networks.
+Think about ways you can incentivize shares.
+If you have a game type app limit the users per day and offer to get them more users for free if they share the app on the social networks.

 I left the worst one for last!
 You should be reviewing your user’s feedback on the app stores and fixing any bugs that the users are reporting.